fuwiak/faster_ds/README.md

 # faster_ds

+Open Source Python based module based on Numpy, Pandas and scikit-learn API.
+The module follows the design principles of the Scikit-Learn library.

-Open Source Numpy/Pandas based module to make faster preprocessing data and data analysis in a console.
+Created to make faster boring stuff in preprocessing data and data analysis.